 Who do I work with?

-I work with adults over the age of 18 who feel blocked from their hopes and dreams.
-You do not need a diagnosis to work with me because I focus on whatever is most important to you now.
+However, you do not need a diagnosis to work with me because I focus on whatever is most important to you now.

 I believe that each human is a mini eco-system that needs nurturing from the inside and out, but the system becomes unbalanced by negative things that have happened to you.

 These experiences can over-stimulate your nervous system, causing you to:

 Repeat behaviours that feel familiar but out of sync with your goals, and

 I qualified as a HCPC-registered Clinical Psychologist in 2008 and have qualifications in evidence-based therapies.
 I have worked both in the NHS and in independent practice, and specialised in a sexual assault service in London.

 I’m accredited in Cognitive Behaviour Therapy and Eye-Movement Desensitisation & Reprocessing (EMDR), plus I have training in Mindfulness, Acceptance & Commitment Therapy (ACT), Compassion Focused Therapy (CFT) and Dialectical Behaviour Therapy (DBT) Skills.
 I use these in an integrative way depending on the background and needs of my clients.

 My secret-sauce is in choosing which tools and skills you need from this array of powerful psychological models, enabling you to move past your difficulties and integrate positive changes into your life for lasting wellbeing.

 In therapy, I always teach about the human brain and how it reacts to stress in quite a detailed way, as clients feedback how helpful and enlightening this is.